-The Board of Trustees have developed a program of internal scrutiny which is managed and monitored through the financial and audit committee established this year.
+The Board of Trustees have developed a program of internal scrutiny which is managed and monitored through the finance and audit committee.
+For 2023/24 the Board of Trustees have established both a Finance and Resources Committee and an Audit and Risk Committee.

-Internal scrutiny for the period of 2021/22 has been undertaken by using independent professional external reviews across key areas highlighted and formally agreed by the Finance and Audit Committee.
+Internal scrutiny for the period of 2022/23 has been undertaken by using independent professional external reviews across key areas highlighted and formally agreed by the Finance and Audit Committee.

-Summary of work undertaken and standards 2021/22
+Summary of work undertaken and standards 2022/23

-•H&S risk audits have been completed with RAG ratings supplied for each school within the trust in distinct areas namely: Management of health and safety, in-house compliance and contractor compliance.
+- H&S risk audits have been completed with RAG ratings supplied for each school within the trust in distinct areas namely: Management of health and safety, in-house compliance, and contractor compliance.
 YMD Boon Ltd have acted as specialist independent scrutineers.
-The overall score of the majority of the schools is above 80%, with several scoring above 85%.
-All schools currently receive three health and safety visits per academic year with the audits taking place in the spring term.
+The overall score of most of the schools is above 90%, with three scoring above 100% across DDAT and DDAT2.
+All schools who do not have a competent employee currently receive three health and safety visits per academic year with the audits taking place in the spring term. - Utilities- Following a report in relation to varying levels of service and cost from water suppliers a consistent provider has now been procured across the Trust. - Budget/Finance monitoring and Payroll- Ongoing financial scrutiny for all schools within the trust.

-•Utilities - Report raised that Water suppliers across the schools provided varying levels of service and cost.
-Recommendation to have consistent provider is being investigated in January 2023.

-•Budget/Finance monitoring and Payroll- Ongoing financial scrutiny for all schools within the trust.
 Actioned by DDAT Finance team and reported/monitored by Finance and Audit committee.
-External consultants S4S have provided a summary of quality assurance across all schools to highlight areas of support and further training.

-•HR Harmonisation audit and recommendations.
-The harmonisation project is still ongoing with the HR Team currently focussing on the implementation of a suite of HR policies and procedures.

-•Health Check meetings - All schools have received a thorough health check across all functions including HR, Finance, Operations and School Improvement.

-•Contract Compliance - Introduction of a number of HR reports to check compliance such as a starters forms to ensure contract compliance
+External consultants S4S have provided a summary of quality assurance across all schools to highlight areas of support and further training. - Procurement Controls controls have been strengthened through the recruitment of an internal finance and operation function in contrast to the previous arrangement where these functions where outsourced (2021 - 2022) - HR Harmonisation audit and recommendations.
+The harmonisation project is still ongoing with the HR Team currently focusing on the implementation of a suite of HR policies and procedures. - Health Check meetings All schools have received a thorough health check across all functions including HR, Finance, Operations, Governance, Estates & Premises and School Improvement. - Contract Compliance Introduction of a number of HR reports to check compliance such as a starters forms to ensure contract compliance.

-The trust will continue to prioritise internal scrutiny.
-The finance and audit committee will continue to identify areas for review in the subsequent years.
-The trust will continue to use qualified and experienced external companies to undertake the specific review areas as directed along with suitably qualified internal directors and partners for financial scrutiny.

-GOVERNANCE STATEMENT (CONTINUED)